guidoism/tome/index.md

 title: Tome File Format
 ---

-This format represents a typeset doc, like a book, article, or blog post.
+This format represents a typeset document, like a book, article, or blog post.
+It is meant as a replacement for HTML/CSS and PDF for those contexts.

+Files are either optimized for archival -- It's meant to preserve as much as possible and live in source control) -- Or optimized for viewing.

+## Viewing Regime

-It's optimized for compactness and speed.
-The doc can be displayed before it's been entirely downloaded.
+The viewing regime is optimized for compactness and speed.
+The metric we measure is latecy to first page.

 Most importantly, and uniquely, it is typeset for a number of popular screen or paper widths.

-The serialization format is [Cap'N Proto](https://capnproto.org).
+The serialization format -- [Cap'N Proto](https://capnproto.org) -- Was chosen
+because we didn't want yet another custom serialization format and Cap'N Proto allows to use without decoding before use.

+## Archival Regime

 We have a goal of being iosmorphic with **PDF/A**.

-## Schema

-    struct Tome {
-      glyph_dictionary @0 :Int64;
-      lines @1 :List(Line);

-      struct Line {
-        glyphs @0 :List(PositionedGlyph);
-        relative_position @1 :int8;
-      }

-      struct PositionedGlyph {
-        glyph_id @0 :UInt32;
-        relative_position @1 :int8;
-      }
-    }

-We use low-bit relative offsets since in most cases the next glyph is very close by.
-If it's not then we use an empty glyph for the next glyph.

-A glyph dictionary not only contains the common letters but also contains strings of letters and even entire words or phrases.